It was a bit of a nailbiter, but it looks like Nancy Pelosi will be the Speaker for the House of Representatives in the 117th U.S. Congress.

 The government stayed shut down from December 22, 2018 until January 25, 2019.
 35 days.
 For more than a month, there was no United States government.
 Let that sink in.
 There was no capacity to do anything that required the federal government to operate for almost the entire month of January, 2019.
 The president turned the government back on at that point.
 The house passed some meaningless legislation so that Trump could save face, and he grudgingly allowed the United States to continue to exist, until he changes his mind again.

 …and the outrage rolled on through the year of 2019.
 Trump’s new flunky, AG William Barr, ensured that the Mueller investigation ended.
 AG Barr then lied about what was in the report, and refused to re-characterize his assessment of the report even after Bobby-Three-Sticks testified before the House.
 Mueller said in very precise terms (paraphrasing)

 Finally.
-On december 19, 2019 Donald John Trump was impeached by the House of representatives.
+On December 19, 2019 Donald John Trump was impeached by the House of representatives.
 It was then that speaker Pelosi proved she was the canny operator that everyone says she is.
 She held the impeachment articles until after the Christmas holiday (Die Hard Christmas) so that the Senate would have had time to think about the job before them, and possibly get an agreement to call the witnesses that are needed to prove the case they’ve built against the President.
 That process is going on now, so I have moved this article forward in time to the day the House Managers began presenting the prosecution’s case in the Senate.
-That date (for the later clarity of this article, so I don’t have to re edit this fucker again.
-Editor) is January 22, 2020.
+That date (for the later clarity of this article, so I don’t have to move this fucker forward in time.
+Again. -ed.) is January 22, 2020.

 The presidency is more than an office, it is a frame of mind.
 A frame of mind that Donald Trump simply can’t achieve.
 He hasn’t got the balls to do the job necessary.
 His daddy took them away and never gave them back.